François Duvalier: Consolidation of power

 After being elected president in 1957, Duvalier exiled most of the major supporters of Déjoie.
 He had a new constitution adopted that year.

 Duvalier promoted and installed members of the black majority in the civil service and the army.
 In July 1958, three exiled Haitian army officers and five American mercenaries landed in Haiti and tried to overthrow Duvalier; all were killed.
 Although the army and its leaders had quashed the coup attempt, the incident deepened Duvalier's distrust of the army, an important Haitian institution over which he did not have firm control.
 He replaced the chief-of-staff with a more reliable officer and then proceeded to create his own power base within the army by turning the Presidential Guard into an elite corps aimed at maintaining his power.
 After this, Duvalier dismissed the entire general staff and replaced it with officers who owed their positions, and their loyalty, to him.

 In 1959, Duvalier created a rural militia, the Milice de Volontaires de la Sécurité Nationale (MVSN, Militia of National Security Volunteers)—commonly referred to as the Tonton Macoute after a Haitian Creole bogeyman—to extend and bolster support for the regime in the countryside.
 The Macoute, which by 1961 was twice as big as the army, never developed into a real military force but was more than just a secret police.

 In the early years of his rule, Duvalier was able to take advantage of the strategic weaknesses of his powerful opponents, mostly from the mulatto elite.
-These weaknesses included their inability to coordinate their actions against the regime, whose power had grown increasingly stronger.
+These weaknesses included their inability to coordinate their actions against the regime, whose power had grown increasingly strong.

 In the name of nationalism, Duvalier expelled almost all of Haiti's foreign-born bishops, an act that earned him excommunication from the Catholic Church.
 In 1966, he persuaded the Holy See to allow him permission to nominate the Catholic hierarchy for Haiti.
 Duvalier now exercised more power in Haiti than ever.